A Answers (3)

 Fibromyalgia is a disorder associated with inflammation, muscle and joint pain, tenderness and fatigue.
 Certain foods can cause an increase in inflammation and pain while others can reduce the symptoms.
 Food allergens can often make the inflammation and pain worse.

-Mehmet Oz, MD, Cardiology, answeredFibromyalgia may well be related to food allergies, but it may work the other way as well: Food allergies might make your fibromyalgia symptoms worse.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredFibromyalgia may well be related to food allergies, but it may work the other way as well: Food allergies might make your fibromyalgia symptoms worse.
 It's not true for everyone with fibromyalgia, but there is evidence that for some people, food allergies can trigger the onset of fibromyalgia or make an existing case worse.
 If you have food allergies and fibromyalgia, talk to your doctor about treating both conditions.